Welcome to our Web site!

 Tony was born in Manchester, England and moved to the USA in 1997 for an employment opportunity.
 Connie was born and raised in Dallas, Texas, USA.
 By sheer divine intervention we met and fell in love at the end of 2000 and married in January 2001.

-• No Longer "Searching in vain" - Connie's great great grandfather, Henry Thomas Baker, was from England and was an "artiste" and musician.
+• "Searching in vain" - Connie's great great grandfather, Henry Thomas Baker, was from England and was an "artiste" and musician.
 His family traveled with different shows and while two of the four children were born in London another was born in Germany and one in France.
 We came to a brick wall in trying to find them between 1877 - 1901 and then after 1901 until Jeannette who is Henry Thomas Baker's great grand daughter found this site.
 We now know what happened, how names changed and generations have now been discovered.
-There's a link on the stories page with much more detail.
+We had another bolt from the blue in the last 12 months - Howard Baker found our site - his grandfather was Augustus Baker - who used a stage name of Gus Chevalier and married a dancer from the Folies Bergere - another set of artistes.
+This does show that you need to keep looking and if possible publish your findings.

 • Finding living relatives - it's been very rewarding to find and become friends with Cousins relatives we didn't know existed!
 We have cousins in Suffolk that we try to visit each year during our annual trip to England.
-We've been in contact with Don and Helen Cousins and their family many times and our tree has now expanded to include their branches.
-The Baker side really took off when Jeannette a second cousin found our site and provided a wealth of new information that has opened many more doors.
+The Baker side took off when Jeannette a second cousin found our site and now Howard, another Baker relative, provided a wealth of new information that has opened many more doors.

 • Discovering things - sometimes we find a new person, track them through the census and civil records and bury them all in an hour or so!
 We get sad when we find infants dying within the year of birth and in one case where four children in one family all died within the same month along with a person we think is their grandmother [Mayhew].
 We did learn that there was an outbreak of malignant diphtheria that hit Suffolk in 1891.